 Belen is a somewhat small city located in the state of New Mexico.
 With a population of 7,152 people and six constituent neighborhoods, Belen is the 32nd largest community in New Mexico.

-Belen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Belen is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Belen who work in office and administrative support (20.31%), maintenance occupations (8.57%), and management occupations (8.57%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Belen is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Belen who work in office and administrative support (17.85%), maintenance occupations (12.66%), and sales jobs (8.09%).

-Belen is a very ethnically-diverse city.
+Belen is an extremely ethnically-diverse city.
 The people who call Belen home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Belen, accounting for 62.98% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Belen residents report their race to be White, followed by Native American.
-Belen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 69.80% of the city’s residents.
 Important ancestries of people in Belen include Irish, English, Italian, and Israeli.

 The most common language spoken in Belen is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Native American languages.